 Q: What should I do if I feel sick?

 A: See the information above.
 Your health is your priority, please take precautions to minimize your exposure and the exposure of others who may not be as resilient.
 If you feel sick, it is recommended that you stay home and advise your supervisor that you are ill.
 Many employers we’ve heard from are being extremely flexible for the safety of yourself and their staff – if you have concerns, of course contact the co-op program.
+Please also ensure that you advise your co-op program if you become ill and are unable to work.

 A: If you feel uncomfortable in your work environment, please have a conversation with your supervisor to see if you can work from remotely (i.e. from home), establish an alternate work schedule, or take time off.